Kateriine/katContact/README.md

 - Admin page to add contact data like address, phone, Facebook page, etc.
 - Multilingual support
-- Includes widgets to customize
-- FB app ID and App Secret support
-- Widgets: FB Like box (with number of likes); FB Join Box; Contact data box
+- Includes widgets to customize *directly in the plugin*:  FB Like box (with number of likes); FB Join Box; Contact data box
 - Easily stylable Google maps generated from your adress.
 Just display it with
 <code>
 <?php echo display_map(); ?></code>